10 Quebec hiking trails that are stunning in winter

 AllTrails rating: (4.6, 2626 ratings (2024))

-For more information on this trail, check out our Winter Hiking Guide for the Sutton Round Top trail.
+For more information on this trail, check out our Winter Hiking Guide for Sutton’ Round Top trail.

-The Mont Lac des Cygnes trail is part of the stunning Parc National des Grands-Jardins, located a 90-minute drive northeast of Quebec City (and approximately 25 minutes north of Baie-Saint-Paul.
-The trail takes you up to a high summit with 360-degree views of the surrounding mountains and the glacier-carved valleys.
+The Mont Lac des Cygnes trail is part of the stunning Parc National des Grands-Jardins National Park, located a 90-minute drive northeast of Quebec City (and approximately 30 minutes north of Baie-Saint-Paul).
+The trail takes you to a high summit with 360-degree panoramic views of the surrounding mountains and the glacier-carved valleys.
 You’ll go through various forested sections, with a pit stop by the beautiful frozen Lake George, before emerging onto a large bare summit.

 • Lac des Cygnes Trail parc national grands jardins charlevoix in snow